differentgames/collective-site/_nav_pages/02-projects.md

 ## Dear Games

 Dear Games is a feminist games collaboration between Charis Circle and the Different Games Collective with support from the GA Tech Game Studio.
-We offer inclusive events to support diverse participation in videogame developement and culture at the South's oldest independent feminist bookstore, Charis Books and More.
+We offer inclusive events to support diverse participation in videogame development and culture at the South's oldest independent feminist bookstore, Charis Books and More.

 [More info on Dear Games](http://deargames.tumblr.com/)